 Then in July, I moved to Valencia and people started asking me how was I able to move again to Spain how was I earning money and the questions kept coming.
 That’s when finally I decided to get back to blogging and help others who were interested in moving abroad, traveling, and working remotely.

 Invest a little bit.
 If you want to really create a good and informative blog learn from others, read about blogging and SEO.
-It really makes a difference if you learn from other’s mistakes and it saves you a lot of time.
+It really makes a difference if you learn from others’ mistakes and it saves you a lot of time.

 One thing I’ve learned is that not everyone who is your friend is a good travel buddy.
 I’ve been on some trips that were a disaster and even ruined friendships.
 Now I know that, if from the beginning you know you don’t have the same travel interest as your friends or family it is better to travel solo or look for a different companion.
-It’s better this than have a bad experience abroad or like I said damage your relationship with others.
+It’s better than having a bad experience abroad or like I said damage your relationship with others.

 On the other hand, after some bad travel experiences, I finally learned who to travel with and it has formed long-lasting relationships.